 • Types of vans: Ford Transit, Mercedes Sprinter

 Gearbox rents campervans and also does custom builds.
-Their rental fleet includes four campervan layouts based on Ford Transits and Mercedes Sprinters, including one AWD option.
+Their campervan rental fleet includes four campervan layouts based on Ford Transits and Mercedes Sprinters, including one AWD option.
 All models feature toilets, and some include hot outdoor showers.

-828 Campervan Rental
+828 Campervan Rentals

 Photo by @828campervanrental

-• Locations: Mills River, NC
+• Pick-up Locations: Mills River, NC

 • Price range: $148 – $185 per night